Things to ask when choosing a celebrant:

 Do you allow meetings after the initial meeting or just emails and phone calls?

-Yes, there is no limit to the number of times we can meet, always at no extra cost.
+Yes, there is no limit to the number of times we can meet.
 Face to face meetings help us both to get to know each other.

 Do you show me templates of a ceremony for me to choose or do you build them individually?